Submissions

 Double Blind Peer Review Every paper will be read by at least two editors of the Editorial Board.
 The papers selected will then be sent to two external reviewers.
 If statistical analysis is included, further examination by a staff statistician will be carried out.
 The staff Bibliographer also examines and authenticates the references and checks for plagiarism.

-Manuscript Processing Time: Maximum time duration between the submission of a manuscript and publication of article is 6 months.
+Manuscript Processing Time: Maximum time duration between the complete submission of a manuscript and publication of article is 6 months.

 Authorship Criteria: